helm/helm/examples/bootstrap/README.md

 ### Deploy Deployment Manager into your cluster

 Finally, use the DM running on localhost to deploy another instance of DM onto the cluster using `dm` and the supplied template.
+Note that you are using the `--service` flag to point `dm` to the instance of DM running on localhost, rather than to an instance of DM running in the cluster through `kubectl proxy`, which is the default.

 ```
-dm --name DM --service=http://localhost:8080 examples/bootstrap/bootstrap.yaml
+dm --service=http://localhost:8080 deploy examples/bootstrap/bootstrap.yaml
 ```

 You now have Deployment Manager running on your cluster.
 You can see it running